 - access to our state of the art core facilities, via a voucher scheme.

-Funds will be made available in May and September 2017.
+Funds were made available in May and September 2018.